RyXeleron/ExecStats/README.md

 35. **NEVERMISS**
     - **Status**: Working, detections unconfirmed.
-    - **Details**: NEVERMISS is a powerful external executor that offers you a lifetime package, has a Not-Bad reputation but is Santo-Ware's Rebrand.
+    - **Details**: NEVERMISS is a powerful external executor that offers you a lifetime package, and has a Not-Bad reputation but is Santo-Ware's Rebrand.
 The owner has a shady background.
     - **Supports**: PC

 36. **Fusion Softworks**
     - **Status**: Not released.
-    - **Details**: Fusion Softworks is an AI-Based Aimbot similar to Nezur and Aimmy.
+    - **Details**: Fusion Softworks is an AI-based Aimbot similar to Nezur and Aimmy.
 It has a well-designed GUI and offers a 48-hour key.
 The project has not yet been released.
     - **Supports**: PC

 37. **Flint / "Incognito V2"**